merenlab/merenlab.org/data/anvio-structure/chapter-IV.md

 ### Trustworthy MODELLER structures

-In Step X, we defined 'trustworthy' AlphaFold structures as those that maintain an average pLDDT score of >80, and we stored the corresponding gene IDs in the file `12_GENES_WITH_GOOD_STRUCTURES`.
+In [Step 11]({{ site.url }}/data/anvio-structure/chapter-III/#filtering-low-quality-structures), we defined 'trustworthy' AlphaFold structures as those that maintain an average pLDDT score of >80, and we stored the corresponding gene IDs in the file `12_GENES_WITH_GOOD_STRUCTURES`.

 Similarly, we take certain measures to try and define 'trustworthy' when using MODELLER structures that are outlined in the Methods section of the paper: